coordination-play/coordination-stack-core/funding.md

 A round is a finite funding requirement by the existing team and defines the following:
 1. Funding targets: Exact funding target, tokens on offer
-2. Pricing Function: rising price curve (first come first serve)
+2. Pricing Function: rising price curve (first come better price)
 3. Governance rights: Voting rights on some issues
-4. Liquidity unlock conditions
+4. Exit conditions
 5. Spending conditions
+6. Investor protections
+- token inflation
+- round down protections
+- conditions on future rounds

 note: A round in traditional startups is usually thought of as one of pre-seed, seed, series-A, series-B,..etc.